Melhus Municipality: Churches

-The Church of Norway has four parishes (sokn) within the municipality of Melhus.
+The Church of Norway has four parishes (sokn) within Melhus Municipality.
 It is part of the Gauldal prosti (deanery) in the Diocese of Nidaros.

 History

-Melhus was the site of many important events during the Viking Era.
-It was the site of the farm Rimul in Melhus at which Jarl Haakon was killed by his slave, Tormod Kark.
+Melhus was the site of many important events during the Viking Age.
+It was the site of the farm Rimul, near Melhus at which Jarl Haakon was killed by his slave, Tormod Kark.
 Jarlshola is the location in Melhus thought to have been the hiding place of Jarl Haakon and Tormod Kark on their last night before the infamous murder at Rimul.

 Geography

 The 695 km2 municipality of Melhus includes the valley of the river Gaula as it flows northwards towards its mouth at the Gaulosen, an arm of the Trondheimsfjord.
-The lake Svorksjøen lies on the western border with Orkdal and Meldal.
-The lakes Benna and Ånøya lie in the central part of the municipality, and the lake Samsjøen lies on the southeastern border with Midtre Gauldal municipality.
-The mountains of Rensfjellet and Vassfjellet lie on the eastern border with Selbu and Klæbu municipalities, respectively.
+The lake Svorksjøen lies on the western border with Orkland Municipality.
+The lakes Benna and Ånøya lie in the central part of the municipality, and the lake Samsjøen lies on the southeastern border with Midtre Gauldal Municipality.
+The highest point in the municipality is the 929.88 m tall mountain Rensfjellet, located as a tripoint on the border with Midtre Gauldal Municipality and Selbu Municipality.
+The mountain Vassfjellet lies on the border with Trondheim Municipality.

 Government

-All municipalities in Norway, including Melhus, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elect a mayor.
-The municipality falls under the Trøndelag District Court and the Frostating Court of Appeal.
+Melhus Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Trøndelag District Court and the Frostating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Melhus is made up of 37 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Melhus Municipality is made up of 37 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.